www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/2024-03-10-migrate-from-sourcehut-to-codeberg.md

     * [x] Consider moving tickets into community repo in order to archive these.
 * [x] Move issues from GitHub to Codeberg.
 * [x] Move GitHub projects to Codeberg.
+* [ ] Move all CI actions from GitHub to Codeberg.
 # Documentation
 * [x] Move infrastructure doc to network hub repo, as this repo holds the project's inventory of public things like git repos.
     * [x] Adjust code.